Cecilapp/Cecil/docs/3-Templates.md

 :::

 :::important
-Be carreful about the cache ([enabled by default](4-Configuration.md#cache)): if an asset is modified but keeps the same name, then the previous version (cached) will be used.
+Be carreful about the cache ([enabled by default](4-Configuration.md#cache)): if an asset is modified but keeps the same name, then the cached version will be used.
 Cache can be cleared with the [command](5-Commands.md) `php cecil.phar cache:clear:assets`.
 :::

 _Examples:_